+Taxes.

-- [Eddy Mentzer] Taxes. - [Marie Osborn] Taxes, yeah, that we're coming up on that, and I know it's their busy season but they give a lot of great support for taxes, with help in filing and all of that.
+Taxes, yeah.
+Yeah, we're coming up on that.
+And I know it's their busy season, but they give a lot of great support for taxes with helping filing and all of that.
 So it's a really great resource.
-Thanks for bringing that up, Eddy.
-Any others that come to mind or ones that you didn't even know they offered that you want to know more about? - [Jena Moore] I've utilized them actually for finding child care before.
-Giving them a call they were very helpful with that and taxes too. - [Marie Osborn] That's great.
+Thanks for bringing that up, Eddie.
+Any others that come to mind or ones that you didn't even know they offered that you wanna know more about?

+I've utilized them actually for finding child care before.
+Giving them a call, they were very helpful with that and taxes.

+That's great.
 That's great to hear.
-Yeah, what I, what I've heard that they can support with is like they can do some of that legwork for you.
-They'll do the search for you.
-They'll gather the phone numbers for you.
-And you know, that frees up an hour of your time right?
-And then they can pass on information to you which can be super helpful.
-So thank you, Jena.
-And Shaunya, have you interacted with them? - [Shaunya Murrill] Oh absolutely, so taxes of course, the spouse education and career opportunities, and then the, I've looked into their education when I was trying to, when I was like thinking about okay, I'm going to pursue my Ph.D., you know.
-I was looking at, you know, opportunities for maybe scholarships or any type of grants and all that stuff.
-So, I've used them a lot, and I always, you know, refer out because they're 24/7, multilingual I mean it's just a great resource to have. - [Marie Osborn] Wow, great.
-I'm glad that you found some benefit in a couple different realms in that you highlight one of the things, which is 24/7, so whether you are CONUS or OCONUS, you know, stationed somewhere abroad, they have someone who will answer the phone when you call them, which is like a relief.
-You don't have to worry.
-Because a lot of times I'll think at ten o'clock in the morning, "oh, I gotta call this number," and then I'm like," wait, I'm working, okay, I'll do it later," and then I forget, you know, until it's too late or after business hours.
-So, having a resource that's 24/7 can be really helpful for a lot of different reasons.

-You know they have some really great programs here.
-If you, if you're not too familiar with them, definitely look into them.
+Yeah, what I've heard that they can support with is like they can do some of that legwork for you.
+They'll do the search for you, they'll gather the phone numbers for you, and you know, that frees up an hour of your time, right?
+And then they can pass on information to you, which can be super helpful.
+So thank you, Jenna.
+And Shawnya, have you interacted with them?

+Oh, absolutely, so taxes, of course, the Spouse Education and Career Opportunities.
+And then the, I've looked into their education when I was trying to, when I was like thinking about, "OK, I'm gonna pursue my PhD."
+You know, I was looking at, you know, opportunities for maybe scholarships or any type of grants and all that stuff.
+So I've used them a lot and I always, you know, refer out because they are 24/7, multilingual.
+I mean, it's just a great resource to have.

+Oh great.
+I'm glad that you've found some benefit in a couple different realms and that you highlighted one of the things which is 24/7.
+So whether you're CONUS or OCONUS, you know, stationed somewhere abroad, they have someone who will answer the phone when you call them, which is like a relief.
+You don't have to worry 'cause a lot of times I'll think at 10 o'clock in the morning, "Oh, I gotta call this number."
+And then I'm like, "Wait, I'm working.
+OK, I'll do it later."
+And then I forget, you know, until it's too later after business hours.
+So having a resource that's 24/7 can be really helpful for a lot of different reasons.
+You know, they have some really great programs here if you're not too familiar with them, definitely look into them.

 That peer-to-peer support, that's actually for military spouses as well, not just the service members.
-So if you want to talk to another spouse about the situation you're going through or dealing with, that's something you can call into and get, you know, someone's perspective on it, in that sense, you know, we're all getting older.
-Yeah, question?
+So if you wanna talk to another spouse about a situation you're going through or dealing with, that's something you can call into and get, you know, someone's perspective on it in that sense.
+You know, we're all getting older.
+Yeah.
+Question?